Debra Toor

 Communications Director

-Earth Day Canada 1991 - 2001
+Earth Day Canada

 Researched topical environmental issues and strategies for professional publications, including community guides for schools, employee groups and community groups, a quarterly national newsletter.Wrote brochure content, PSA's and information for national website.Collaborated with staff and volunteers to coordinate and promote nation-wide community events to celebrate International Earth Day.Worked with media relations staff to increase the organization's profile, organize national… Show more Researched topical environmental issues and strategies for professional publications, including community guides for schools, employee groups and community groups, a quarterly national newsletter.Wrote brochure content, PSA's and information for national website.Collaborated with staff and volunteers to coordinate and promote nation-wide community events to celebrate International Earth Day.Worked with media relations staff to increase the organization's profile, organize national tours and speaker's forums.Negotiated with Robert Bateman's office for donated artwork for national poster and a framed painting used as a grand prize for an environmental solutions-themed contest.
 Liaised with Robert Bateman during the development phase of the national poster.Negotiated PSAs on HGTV, The Weather Network, Go Transit's Electronic ads, and more.
 Show less

-Debra Toor Skills
+Debra Toor education

-Frequently Asked Questions about Debra Toor
+Frequently asked questions about Debra Toor

 What company does Debra Toor work for?

-Debra Toor works for Monarch Watch
+Debra Toor works for Monarch Watch.

-What is Debra Toor's direct phone number?
+What is Debra Toor's phone number?

 What schools did Debra Toor attend?

-Debra Toor attended University Of Waterloo.
+Debra Toor holds Political Science from University Of Waterloo.

 What skills is Debra Toor known for?